en

 • for at least half of the entire working life.

-• for workers engaged in particularly strenuous tasks (so-called “chain line” workers, drivers of public service vehicles, night workers on shift work for 78 working days or more per year or night workers on shift work for periods of the entire working year:
+• for workers engaged in particularly arduous tasks, so-called “chain line” workers, drivers of public service vehicles, night workers on shift work for 78 working days or more per year or night workers on shift work for periods of the entire working year:

 • dependent workers: value of 97.6 (sum of age and contribution period) with a minimum age of 61 years and 7 months and a minimum contribution period of 35 years;